How Substack writers can collaborate to grow

 The Substack network is deeply influenced by that ethos.
 Some of the most powerful ways to grow your Substack are the human-powered tools we’ve built that help writers suggest other writers to their readers via the subscribe flow, on their home pages and profiles, and in their emails.

-Any writer on or off Substack can be added as the guest author of a post.
-Simply click the “+” sign under the post title and type in the guest writer’s email to invite them to be a collaborator.
-The guest author’s byline will display prominently at the top or bottom of the post, shining a spotlight on them so that readers can learn more about their work via their writer profile and easily subscribe to their publication.
+The guest byline will display prominently at the top of the post, shining a spotlight on them so that readers can learn about their work and easily subscribe to their publication.
+Additionally, the post will be listed in their Substack profile.

-While on maternity leave, cook and authorinvited friends to share their recipes on her publication, What To Cook When You Don't Feel Like Cooking. shared her butternut squash salad recipe, and cooked up a tortilla scramble.
+While on maternity leave, cook and authorinvited friends to share their recipes on her publication, . shared her butternut squash salad recipe, and cooked up a tortilla scramble.

-The authors behind Common Sense byinvited to write a post about her family bakery’s experience with controversy in a small Ohio college town.
+The authors behindby invited to write a post about her family bakery’s experience with controversy in a small Ohio college town.

 Learn more: How can I add a guest author to a post?